There are currently no provincial emergencies to report.

 - You will see a message that says you will get a letter with a PIN number to complete your verification.
 You do not need to complete this step to receive your evacuation payment.

 Step 3.
 After you apply online

 - After you submit your online application you will get an email confirming it has been received.
 (Make sure to check your inbox and junk folder.)

 - Within a few hours, you will get another email with next steps instructions.

 - If more information is needed, you will be asked to call Alberta Supports and visit the nearest centre.

-If you have questions about your online application or need help applying, contact Alberta Supports:
+If you need help applying in person in another community, or have questions about your online application or need help applying, contact Alberta Supports: